 Large language model topic modelling

-LLM model to use
+LLM model

 Select the open text column of interest.
 In an Excel file, this shows columns across all sheets.